Program Guide:

 Arrive in London

 You’ll be greeted by an EF team member at or near baggage claim in the London airport, where you’ll gather with other EF students.
 Be on the lookout for an EF sign when you exit the security area!
 There are a few different EF semester programs starting in London on this day, so you may get to know students traveling on different itineraries.
 Your Tour Director will be in touch with you on WhatsApp to give you last minute details.
 Once your group is ready, you’ll head into London for a walking tour of the city.
 As your hotel rooms may not be ready yet, you might not be able to go to the hotel first.
 So be ready to hit the ground running!
-Your first day together will include a group dinner.
+In the afternoon, meet up with your cohort at the hotel for two hours of on-the-ground Orientation with your Tour Director and Advisor.
+This is an important time to get to know your cohort and get prepared for your program!
+In the evening, join your group for dinner together.

 Meals included: Dinner